-All fish tanks experience algae growth as it’s a natural part of the aquarium ecosystem.
 Wherever there’s light and water, there is algae.
-While they have some benefits, too much is a problem, so you must keep them under control.
+While they have some benefits, too much is a problem, so you must keep it under control.

-To control algae, make sure there’s not too much light or excess nutrients in your tank.
+To control algae, ensure there’s not too much light or excess nutrients in your tank.
 Warm temperatures also encourage them to grow, so you’ll need to monitor your tropical fish tank for signs of growth.
-When algae do grow, you’ll need to remove them.
-You can do this by manually scraping them off or getting a multi-stage filter, which is more powerful than standard filters.
-Carry out frequent water changes and think about getting a UV sterilizer, killing algae and other microorganisms.

-Removing algae isn’t hard, but it must be done regularly to keep conditions healthy for your plants and fish.
+Removing algae isn’t hard, but it must be done to keep conditions healthy for your plants and fish.

 Is Algae Good or Bad in a Fish Tank?